ady-exe/BearHaven-Source/README.md

 - Kenney Tiny Battle: This is a tilemap made by a well-known asset maker called Kenney
 - Link: https://kenney.nl/assets/tiny-battle
 Full credit goes out to these artists.
 I highly appreciate all the content you make for us game developers!
+If any asset isn't listed in this list, whether its a sprite, SFX, music, etc, then it is mine, and is under All Rights Reserved.

 See [LICENSE_ASSETS](LICENSE_ASSETS) for full details.